mdsol/mauth-client-python/docs/examples.rst

 Using the API Gateway
 ---------------------

-In this example we use the MAuth signer to access the underlying Countries API endpoint
+In this example we use the MAuth signer to access the underlying Countries API endpoint.

 .. code-block:: python